 Take strategic planning, for example.
 We have experienced strategy creation in many different settings using various approaches, and we can confidently assert that the best strategic plans are created when an outside facilitator leads a team through a proven process.

-Here are 9 reasons to use an outside strategic planning facilitator to improve your agency’s strategy and performance.
+Here are 9 reasons to use an outside strategic planning facilitator to improve your company’s strategy and performance.

 1. Everyone participates, no one dominates